danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 ...
 ```

-The StructureMap registry can then inject a function that resolves
-dependencies with the IoC container:
+StructureMap can then inject a function that resolves dependencies from the IoC container:

 ```csharp
 public class SecurityRegistry : Registry